servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 Allowing destination traffic should only be possible with permission of the service owner.
-Therefore, RBAC rules should be configured to control the pods which are allowed to assign the `ServiceAccount` defined in the TrafficTarget destination.
+Therefore, RBAC rules should be configured to control the pods which are allowed to assign the `ServiceAccount` defined in the TrafficAccess destination.

 **Note:** access control is *always* enforced on the *server* side of a